FABULESSLY FRUGAL FRIDAY: Saving for Your Children’s College Educations-Part I

 *DISCLOSURE: Although I took a few grueling finance classes in college, that is not what I obtained my degree in.
 I am not an expert.
 Not even close.
 In fact, to even elude to the fact that I am a Finance Expert would make my husband giggle (except boys don’t giggle, so maybe something more manly like chuckle?).
 Basically what I’m saying is this entire article is solely my opinion.
 PLEASE check with someone smarter than me before making any major financial decisions.

 Last Friday I asked for some input and promised a post on the best ways to save for your child’s college education.
-Because I found an enormous amount of info on the subject AND because I’m terribly long-winded, I’m going to break it into 2 parts.
+Because I found an enormous amount of info on the subject AND because I’m terribly long-winded, I’m going to break it into 3 parts.
 This week I’ll talk about the Pros and Cons of State-sponsored 529 Plans.
-Next week, I’ll touch on Coverdale Savings Accounts, Roth IRAs, UGMAs and a few other less popular options.
+Next week, I’ll touch 529 Pre-paid College Tuition plans, and in the third part I’ll talk about Coverdale Savings Accounts, Roth IRAs, UGMAs and a few other less popular options.

 Before I discuss the pros and cons of individual plans, let’s talk about 529 Savings Plans in general (not to be confused with a 529 Prepaid Plan which we are not discussing today).